J. Elwood Davis

-John Elwood "Waddy" Davis (September 18, 1892 – January 9, 1974) was an American football player and coach of football and baseball.
+John Elwood "Waddy" Davis (September 18, 1892 – January 9, 1974) was an American college football player and coach of college football and college baseball.

 Playing career

 Davis graduated from the University of Iowa in Iowa City.
 He played football for the Iowa Hawkeyes and was captain of the football team.

 Coaching career

 High school coaching

 Davis coached in the high school ranks in Iowa from 1917 to 1919.

 Kansas Wesleyan

 Davis was the eighth head football coach at Kansas Wesleyan University in Salina, Kansas, serving for one season, in 1920 and compiling a record of 0–1–2.

 Death

 David died on January 9, 1974, at a hospital in Iowa City, Iowa.